suchmememanyskill/CssLoader-ThemeDb/README.md

 ]
 ```

-- `name` refers to the name of the component.
-This is shown to the user
+- `name` refers to the name of the component shown to the user
-- `type` refers to the type of component.
-For the color picker, it's `image-picker`
+- `type` refers to the type of component
 - `on` refers to what patch value the component should be displayed on
-- `default` refers to what default image path the image picker should start out with.
-The supplied relative path starts in `~/homebrew/themes`
+- `default` refers to what default file path the image picker should default to (relative to `~/homebrew/themes`)
 - `css_variable` refers to the name of the CSS variable that will be injected
 - `tabs` refers to what tabs the CSS variable will be injected into